eForms Logo

 Prohibited from Buying

-A Permit or a Handgun Eligibility Certificate is required for anyone to buy a firearm in Connecticut.[2]
-A person is prohibited from buying a firearm if that person:[3]
+A Permit or a Handgun Eligibility Certificate is required to buy a firearm in Connecticut.[2]
+A person is prohibited from purchasing a firearm if that person:[3]

-• has been convicted of (A) a felony committed prior to, on or after October 1, 2013, (B) a misdemeanor violation,[4] committed on or after October 1, 2015, or (C) a misdemeanor violation[5] committed during the preceding twenty years;
+• has been convicted of (A) a felony committed before, on, or after October 1, 2013, (B) a misdemeanor violation [4] committed on or after October 1, 2015, or (C) a misdemeanor violation[5] committed during the preceding twenty years;

 • has been convicted as delinquent for the commission of a serious juvenile offense;[6]

-• has been discharged from custody within the preceding twenty years after having been found not guilty of a crime by reason of mental disease or defect;[7]
+• has been discharged from custody within the preceding twenty years after having been found not guilty of a crime because of mental disease or defect;[7]

-• (A) has been confined prior to October 1, 2013, in a hospital for persons with psychiatric disabilities,[8] within the preceding twelve months by order of a probate court, or has been confined on or after October 1, 2013, in a hospital for persons with psychiatric disabilities, within the preceding sixty months by order of a probate court, or, with respect to any person who holds a valid permit or certificate that was issued or renewed[9] in effect prior to October 1, 2013, such person has been confined in such hospital within the preceding twelve months, or
+• (A) has been confined before October 1, 2013, in a hospital for persons with psychiatric disabilities,[8] within the preceding twelve months by order of a probate court, or has been confined on or after October 1, 2013, in a hospital for persons with psychiatric disabilities, within the preceding sixty months by order of a probate court, or, concerning any person who holds a valid permit or certificate that was issued or renewed[9] in effect before October 1, 2013, such person has been confined in such hospital within the preceding twelve months, or

-• knows that such person is subject to
+• knows that such a person is subject to

-• knows that such person is subject to a firearms seizure order issued prior to June 1, 2022,[12] after notice and an opportunity to be heard has been provided to such person,
+• knows that such person is subject to a firearms seizure order issued before June 1, 2022,[12] after notice and an opportunity to be heard has been provided to such person,

 • or a risk protection order or risk protection investigation order issued on or after June 1, 2022;

 • is an alien illegally or unlawfully in the United States.
-For the purposes of this section, “convicted” means having a judgment of conviction entered by a court of competent jurisdiction.
+For this section, “convicted” means having a judgment of conviction entered by a court of competent jurisdiction.

 Registering a Firearm